20 Ways to Use Cold Pressed Virgin Coconut Oil

 Improve Gut Health With Virgin Coconut Oil

 Lauric acid in coconut oil has a strong antimicrobial activity among all saturated fatty acids.
 It showed the highest antimicrobial activity against Gram-positive bacteria such as Streptococcus, Staphylococcus, Pneumococcus, and fungi like Candida albicans.
 Besides killing these infectious microbes, it increases the probiotic microbes like Lactobacillus or Bifidobacterium.
 This proves that consuming coconut oil improves gut health by balancing the gut microbiota.
-The medium-chain fatty acids of coconut oil are smaller and easy to absorb into the bloodstream.
+The medium-chain fatty acids of coconut oil are smaller and easier to absorb into the bloodstream.
 This leads to quick digestion and improves overall nutrient absorption.

 How to Use Virgin Coconut Oil to Improve Gut Health?